SpookyBlack29/casual/Item Guide.md

 Korean Command for create: -ì¡°í•©

-In-game you can only go up to "-cam 150" but if you use the command "-ì‹œì•¼" you can increase your camera zoom up to 200

 This item guide starts with items starting from the wraith boss that you spawn after hitting level 500.

 I will refer to items as: Atk item/Def item/ Atk speed item/HP item/Lifesteal item/ and lastly AOE item